bhauman/bhauman.github.com/_posts/2013-08-12-clojurescript-core-async-dots-game.md

 it.

 Features to explore:
-* make the game more accessible for color blind people
+* DONE:: --make the game more accessible for color blind people--
 * add a real time multi player element with cooperative scoring
 * solve performance problems on other platforms
 * decouple rendering and communicate with it over a channel